roshanrk27/portfolio-tracker/stocks_nps_tasks.md

 ### 10. Compute NPS total current value
 Multiply units by NAV for each scheme and sum it up

-### 11. Add 'Other Investments' tab in dashboard
+### 11. Add 'NPS' card in dashboard and show current value
-Create tab or section for Stocks and NPS overview
+Create tab or section for NPS overview

 ### 12. Create card view for total stock value
 Sum and display current stock portfolio value